anthocyanidin, anthocyanadins, anthocyanin, celphinidin, cyanidin, delphinidin, malvidin, pelargonidin, peonidin, petunidin

 Side effects, toxicity, and interactions

 There are no known side effects linked with proanthocyanidins.
-There are also no known food or drug interactions.
+There are no known food or medicine interactions.

 Scalbert, Augustin.
 Polyphenols: Antioxidants and Beyond.
 American Journal of Clinical Nutrition, 2005.
 81(1):2155-2175.